y-js/y-array/README.md

   * O(|ylist|)
 * .val(position)
   * O(position|)
-* Appy a delete operation from another user
+* Apply a delete operation from another user
   * O(1)
-* Appy an insert operation from another user
+* Apply an insert operation from another user
   * Yjs does not transform against operations that do not conflict with each other.
   * An operation conflicts with another operation if it intends to be inserted at the same position.
   * Overall worst case complexety: O(|conflicts|!)